rafaelpernil2/TwitchMIDI/README.md

 * HTTP API to interact with the bot behind the scenes with an alternative UI (like TwitchMIDI+ Control Panel)
 * Internationalization with full support for English and Spanish as of right now
 * Update checking on startup, a message appears if there is a new version available
+* Automatic checking and fix of configuration files.
+It ensures that all settings are correct while keeping the good ones

 ## Commands